gabor6502/A2-COMP-2600/README.md

 ## Purpose:

-Instruct readers on how to format and host a resume on a static website using Pelican and GitHub.
+This document will instruct readers on how to format and host a resume on a static website using Pelican and GitHub.
 This is intended for those with little knowledge in the afformentioned but who have basic computer skills.
 This is intended for users with a Windows operating system.

 ## Prerequisites: